zpelgrims/lentil/www/readme.md

 - [x] Create basic front-end layout
 - [x] Create nice looking filter/sort menu
-- [ ] Fix comparison images not loading intially
+- [x] Fix comparison images not loading intially
 - [x] Text in general can be smaller in size
 - [x] Reduce how much the lenses move up when clicked (probs about half of what we have now)
 - [x] Hardcode git version log section
 - [x] Add minimal animations
 - [x] Restyle info section of expanded lens card
+- [x] Setup image slider to have 4 images